MecatronicaUSB/mosaic/modules/fcomp/README.md

-# mosaic-opencv
+# Feature extractors and matchers Comparison
 Monocular video based Mosaic Generation System for mobile robots implemented in OpenCV 3.2.
-At the moment is only implemented a performance comparison module of four feature extractors (Sift, Surf, Orb and Kaze).
+In this module is only implemented a performance comparison module of four feature extractors (Sift, Surf, Orb and Kaze), and feature matchers (BruteForce, Flann).

 ## Requirements
 - *OpenCV 3.0+*